TheoFaedo/Nutrifit2/README.md

 Create-react-app is a package who allow us to create React.js application faster.
 The reason why I used this package is used in training I followed.
 The problem here is that create-react-app is no longer recommended since 2023.
 So it is really a problem for security and maintainability of the app.

-For another project, I will be utilizing Vite for the development of a front-end single-page web application.
+For another project, I will be using Vite to develop a front-end single-page web application.

 ### Testing